CurtisMaves/scripts/README.md

 # scripts
-A series of bash shell scripts that help me automate parts of my day to day workflow and configure my network settings when changes occur
+A series of bash shell scripts that help me automate parts of my day to day workflow and configure my network settings when changes occur.
+Some of these script rely on the Network Manager's /etc/NetworkManager/dispatcher.d folder, to execute.
+ <a href="http://linux.die.net/man/8/networkmanager">View this man page for more info about it</a>

 ##Routing Traffic Outside VPN